HussBTWYT/JokeAPI-Video-Creator/README.md

 https://github.com/HussBTWYT/JokeAPI-Video-Creator/assets/121028340/b2fbf804-59b5-44f7-a864-d8a7b8cf1b0

-However,

-If you would like to see some examples [*again please note that these are in beta and have a* **variety of problems** *so please submit a pull request to contribute to this project to fix errors*] go to the repository, and go inside > Example Videos > *variety of example videos*

-**May I repeat, please submit a pull request to contribute to this project to fix errors as there are a variety of them, which I could not fix by myself.**
+**I would also like to clarify that we highly encourage you, and actually we really want you to contribute to our project, fix errors [as it is still in beta], and find any little bugs and try to fix them yourself!
+Anything that fixes something major we will add as a feature!
+As I couldn't do this myself**

 ## Functionality of the Video Creator